 WELCOME TO SUBWAY BINGO!
-This card is a celebration of the now 118 year old system that keeps us moving and connected to all the people and things and reasons we live in (or visit) New York City.
-The daily moments (spotting a new book), the history (an old headhouse), or even design inspiration (those iconic wooden benches!).
-The squares on our bingo card depict something you can find in, or in some cases near, the subway system (more on that below).
+This card is a tribute to the subway system, which celebrates a birthday every October 27th (since 1904!).
+The subway keeps us moving and connected to all the people and things and reasons we love New York City — this card is a celebration of that, and also of the daily moments (spotting a new book), the history (an old headhouse), and design inspiration (those iconic wooden benches!).
 Each square was hand-painted by NYC-based artist Sarah Butler.

 "Riding the New York City subway is like traveling through time," Butler says.
 "When I pay attention, echoes of the different eras of design and artistic collaboration will open up before me: tilework from 1904, beaux-arts arches from 1919, shiny chrome newsstands from the 1950s, globe lights from the 1980s, soon-to-be retired MetroCard machines from 1999.
 And all can be observed on the way to my dentist in Midtown, on my daily commute through Brooklyn, or on my way to the Rockaways for tacos and a swim."